Accounting & Tax terms explained

 Liquidity

-Memorandum (for a Company)
+Memorandum (For a Company)

 Netbook Value